SNEWS2/snewpy/doc/source/contributing.rst

 If you plan larger changes, it’s probably a good idea to open an issue first to coordinate our work.

+SNEWPY uses the `unittest <https://docs.python.org/3/library/unittest.html>`_ module for automated testing.
+Tests will run when you submit a pull request.
+In addition, you can run them manually using ``python -m unittest python/snewpy/test/test_*.py``.

 Contribute Supernova Models
 ---------------------------